INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • more useful for detecting complications (hemorrhage, venous infarction, edema)

-• insufficient for diagnosing DAVF – vascular imaging must be added (however, enlarged arterial feeders or dilated pial vessels in the subarachnoid space may sometimes be seen)
+• insufficient for diagnosing DAVF itself – vascular imaging must be added (however, enlarged arterial feeders or dilated pial vessels in the subarachnoid space may sometimes be seen)

 • vascular imaging (CTA/MRA or DSA)